majianjia/QingStation/doc/anemometer.md

 **Sound speed safeguard**

 There is a final safeguard that can be used to detect the errors, that is, the sound speed calculated from the `dt`.
-The sound speed is pretty stable and can be estimated from the temperature measured by other sensors.
+The sound speed measurement is pretty stable and can be estimated from the temperature measured by other sensors.
-The difference between wind speed estimated by temperature and estimated by `dt` is smaller than `1<m/s`.
+The difference between wind speed estimated by temperature and estimated by `dt` is normally smaller than `2<m/s`.
-The difference threshold set here is `5m/s`.
+The difference threshold is set to `5m/s`.

 If any of the above error is detected in any channel, the current measurement will be dropped and a new measurement will be performed immediately.